koviubi56/cardjitsu/CONTRIBUTING.md

 An issue can be a feature request, or bug report!
 If you have a question, do not use an issue!

 # Checking
-We are checking issues, pull requests at weekends, but if we can, we check it on every day (~12:30-18:00 CET | ~11:30-17:00 UTC).
+We are checking issues, pull requests at everyday from 13:00 to 19:00 CET.

 # Examples
 ## Bug report